LiamAkkerman/Jar-Vision-System/README.md

    - assuming they exceed the GitHub limits
    - I can host an FTP or webDEV server
  - collect dataset
+ - figure out way to feed RGB images into Keras
+   - instead of converting it to Numpy
- - develop the entire Keras model
+ - develop the Keras model layers